Hierarchical Coded Matrix Multiplication: Introduction

-In this paper we develop three novel approaches to coded computing that can leverage the work completed by the average node, can exploit the work completed by the stragglers, and can allow fast worker to contribute even more to the overall computation.
-In analogy with some similarly-structured approaches in coded modulation we term these \emph{bit-interleaved} coded computing (BICC), \emph{multilevel} coded computing (MLCC), and \emph{hybrid} hierarchical coded computing (HHCC)~\footnote{BICC and MLCC were presented in part at~\cite{EXPLOIT:ISIT18},~\cite{HIER:ISIT18},~\cite{HMM:CWIT19} and~\cite{CUBOID:CODML19}.}.
-As in all these approaches each processing unit is presented with a hierarchy of tasks, we use the unifying term \emph{hierarchical} coding to refer to the methods in aggregate.
-Two ideas underlie our designs: assignment of multiple subtasks to each worker, and recognition of the inherent sequential processing nature of the workers.
+In this paper we develop three novel approaches to coded computing.
+Each leverages the work completed by the average node, exploits the work completed by the stragglers, and enables fast workers to contribute even more to the overall computation.
+In analogy with some similarly-structured approaches in coded modulation, we term these \emph{bit-interleaved} coded computing (BICC), \emph{multilevel} coded computing (MLCC), and \emph{hybrid} hierarchical coded computing (HHCC).
+As in all these three approaches each processing unit is presented with a hierarchy of tasks, we use the unifying term \emph{hierarchical} coding to refer to the methods in aggregate.
+In our conference publications~\cite{EXPLOIT:ISIT18},~\cite{HIER:ISIT18}, and~\cite{HMM:CWIT19} we presented a few special cases of BICC and MLCC.
+In this work, we lay out a generalized hierarchical coded computation approach to solve matrix-matrix multiplication that builds upon any classical (non-hierarchical) coding schemes.
+Two ideas underlie our hierarchical designs: assignment of multiple subtasks to each worker, and recognition of the inherent sequential processing nature of the workers.
 Before presenting hierarchical coding later in the paper, in Sec.~\ref{SEC:geometric} we first establish an equivalence between task allocation in coded matrix multiplication and a geometric problem of partitioning a rectangular cuboid into subcuboids.
 The allocation of tasks in the various coded matrix multiplication approaches developed to date correspond to different partitionings of the cuboid.
-The cuboid visualization will facilitates our extension to hierarchical coding.
+The cuboid visualization will facilitate our extension to hierarchical coding.